bengalack/viott/README.md

 # VIOTT - VDP I/O Timing Tester
 Test **MSX2 (and above)** VDPs for added wait cycles - which are reported on various systems/engines.
 Written in C with help from assembly.

-**Idea:** Figure out if I/O commands towards the VDP take longer time than expected.

-**The concept on how to achieve this**, is a simple concept: We measure the amount of cycles we can spend during a frame, by using normal, "safe" non-I/O instructions.
+__The concept__: We measure the amount of cycles we can spend during a frame, by using normal, "safe" non-I/O instructions.
 Then we run frames with I/O instructions, and by measuring how many instructions we were able to execute during that time, we find the cost of each I/O instruction.

 I enable a custom, lightweight ISR, add tons of unrolled I/O-commands, and read the value of the PC-register when the frame is finished.